bsbhadwal/gearlama-blog/content/post/oberon-world-tourer-intro/index.md

 What there is: a [**Rohloff Speedhub 500/14**](https://www.rohloff.de/en/products/speedhub), mated to a [**Gates CDX Carbon Belt Drive**](https://www.gatescarbondrive.com/products/cdx) — 50T up front, 20T at the rear.
 What this means on the road is simple: **absolute silence**.
 Shifting that feels like thought.
 No chain grease.
 No clatter.

 And here's something worth knowing: to receive full warranty from Rohloff when paired with a Gates Carbon Drive, a frame must pass a stiffness certification test.
-The Oberon is one of the few in India that does.
+The Oberon is the only bicycle in India that does.
 It’s officially tested and approved — which means: silence, yes.
 But also confidence.

 The **crank** is a 170mm S550, the **bottom bracket** a 68mm MegaExo.
 The **cockpit is** [**DEDA Zero1**](https://www.dedaelementi.com/zero1/).
 Everything feels just right — not flashy, just purposeful.
 It doesn’t try to impress.
 It tries to last.